Vidyo names NTT Data and GE veteran Kaminsky as CFO

-New Jersey-based Vidyo, which competes against larger rivals Cisco Systems Inc (CSCO.O) and Polycom Inc PLCM.O, has raised around $100 million since its founding in 2005.
-Its low-cost software platform is used by Google Inc (GOOG.O) among others.
+New Jersey-based Vidyo, which competes against larger rivals Cisco Systems Inc and Polycom Inc, has raised around $100 million since its founding in 2005.
+Its low-cost software platform is used by Google Inc among others.

-Kaminsky joins Vidyo from NTT Data Inc (9613.T), where he was CFO.
-He previously ran finance operations at different businesses of General Electric Co (GE.N).
+Kaminsky joins Vidyo from NTT Data Inc, where he was CFO.
+He previously ran finance operations at different businesses of General Electric Co.

 “The appointment strongly complements our management team as we transform from a late-stage start-up to a fast growing corporation,” said Vidyo co-founder and Chief Executive Officer Ofer Shapiro.